DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Default: 0x60`

-This is the address that Turntable-EX will occupy on the I2C bus.
+This is the address that |EX-TT| will occupy on the I2C bus.
 The default address has been chosen as it is not expected to conflict with any of the existing know I/O expander modules or other known I2C devices.

-If you need to change this for any reason, ensure that the I2C address in "myHal.cpp" in the CommmandStation-EX software is also changed to the same value.
+If you need to change this for any reason, ensure that the I2C address in "myHal.cpp" in the |EX-CS| software is also changed to the same value.

-Multiple instances of Turntable-EX can be controlled by the same CommandStation by ensuring each has its own unique I2C address.
+Multiple instances of |EX-TT| can be controlled by the same CommandStation by ensuring each has its own unique I2C address.

 TURNTABLE_EX_MODE
 __________________